Julius Nyerere Hydropower Station

 Julius Nyerere Hydropower Station (JNHPP; JNHS; RHHP; Rufiji Hydroelectric Power Project; Stiegler's Gorge Dam) is a hydroelectric dam across the Rufiji River in eastern Tanzania.
-The power station has an installed capacity of 2115 MW and produces 5,920 GWh of power annually.
+The power station has an installed capacity of 2115 MW.
 The project, power station and dam are owned by and managed by the government owned Tanzania Electric Supply Company (TANESCO).
+It is the largest hydropower project in Tanzania.
 Construction began in 2019 and was completed in 2025.

 Overview

 The government of Tanzania has been considering establishing this power station since the 1960s.
 The dam is the fourth largest in Africa, the ninth largest in the world, and the largest power station in East Africa.
 The 134 m arched, concrete dam creates a reservoir lake, 100 km, in length, measuring 1200 km2, with 34000000000 m3 of water.
 The project, power station and dam are owned by and managed by the government owned Tanzania Electric Supply Company (TANESCO).
-The power station produces 5,920 GWh of power annually.
+The power station is expected to produce 5,920 GWh of electricity annually.